RishabhRaj43/Diwali-Sales-Analysis/README.md

 -Sales Trends: Visualizations of sales over time.

--Age: Most of the buyers are females and even purchasing power of females are greater than men.
+-Gender: Most of the buyers are females and even purchasing power of females are greater than men.

 -Top-Selling Products: Most of the sold products are from Food, Clothing and Electronics category.